Miller0667/RustyLevelEditor/README.md

 I very quickly made a layer system.
 Right now, it mainly works with the offgrid tiles, which is the main reason i needed the layer system anyways. with the way it renders tiles, offgrid tiles will always be behind on grid tiles within the same layer.
 If the offgrid tiles are 1 layer above the on grid tiles, then they will be placed in front of the on grid tiles P.S.
-Do not worry if you space layers out more than 1 or 2 between eahc layer.
+Do not worry if you space layers out more than 1 or 2 between each layer.
 The way it renders, it only renders layers with actual tiles on them.
 There is not a system that checks for tiles, only if you place a tile on the layer that has not been used, it will initiate that layer.
 If you delete all tiles off of a layer, it will still be active.
 This will be changed in the future